HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.editor.workspaces.md

 ## Workspace tasks and launch configurations

-Similar to how [[vs.1.7.#workspace-settings]] are specific to a workspace, tasks and launch configurations can also be scoped to a workspace.
+Similar to how [workspace-settings](#workspace-settings) are specific to a workspace, tasks and launch configurations can also be scoped to a workspace.
 Depending on whether you have a folder opened as workspace or a `.code-workspace` file, the location of workspace task and launch configurations will either be inside the `.vscode` folder or inside the `.code-workspace` file.
 In addition, task and launch configurations can always be defined at the level of a folder, even when you have opened a `.code-workspace` file.

 Refer to [[vs.1.7.docs.editor.tasks]] and [[v[[vs.1.7.docs.editor.debugging]]apters for a more comprehensive overview of how to use tasks and launch configurations in VS Code.